 UPDATE: If you would like to get a book to study from for grammar I suggest the Try!
 Bunpou kara nobasu! series.

 UPDATE: J-Talk Online now has a Beginners Japanese Grammar Memrise course which covers all the grammar needed for N5.
 I’ve made it so that you learn grammar the same way I learnt it at school, by drilling the same grammar points over and over using different verbs, rather than the grammar on it’s own and out of context.

 – Reading – Reading will come last and be a good way to practice everything you’ve learnt.
 The best way to practice this is actually through past papers, which I’ve put some links to below.
 If you’re worried about this JLPT Bootcamp has a good walk through of the layout of this part of the test.
 And I wrote a post on Reading Practice for Beginners.

 – Listening – Listening can be tough if you don’t expose yourself to Japanese audio or speaking.
 I suggest working with a teacher on Japanese, as well as find online resources for listening.
 I have more suggestions on Passing JLPT N5 N4 Listening.

 How long will it take me to learn everything?

 This really does depend on you.
-It apparently takes about 140 hours to learn all the materials for N5 but this can vary, and as Master Japanese says, if you only study Japanese 1 hour a week it will take you 140 weeks (which is 32 months aka 2.5 years).
+It apparently takes about 140 hours to learn all the materials for N5 but this can vary.
+If you only study Japanese 1 hour a week it will take you 140 weeks (which is 32 months aka 2.5 years).
 If you do 1 a day that’s only 140 days or about 5 months.

 How do I study for the exam?